 Even the world’s richest man isn’t right all of the time.
 Remember Amazon Fire? :)

-To help you get a better idea of how some of today’s leading organizations are using agile research to delight their customers and drive competitive advantage, we’ve put together a new eBook: How Innovation Teams use Agile Research to Build Better Products in Less Time.
+To help you get a better idea of how some of today’s leading organizations are using agile research to delight their customers and drive competitive advantage, we’ve put together an eBook: How Innovation Teams use Agile Research to Build Better Products in Less Time.